 Some Pixel 3 devices are getting stuck on EDL Mode unexpectedly that users are worried about.
 EDL (Emergency Download) mode is a low-level recovery mode that comes preloaded on Qualcomm chipset devices and it’s used for firmware flashing when the device fails to boot.
 But all of a sudden multiple Pixel 3 devices automatically booting to EDL Mode indicate there is something problematic at the software or hardware level.

-Luckily, we’ve managed to provide you a possible workaround that should fix the issue for you.
+Luckily, we’ve managed to provide you with a possible workaround that should fix the issue for you.
 Now, booting into EDL mode automatically is a little bit of worrying because most of the users are reporting that their Pixel 3 lineup doesn’t boot to the system.
 As we’ve already mentioned, EDL Mode comes in handy while flashing ROMs, unlocking the bootloader, or changing system partitions.
-But that’s not the case here.
+But that’s not the case here.+

 Fix: Pixel 3 Automatically Booting to EDL Mode